eggorybarnes/Gulp-boilerplate/README.md

 To get you started this boilerplate uses Sierra, 'The smallest and lightest SCSS library' to learn more read through their docs and poke around at their samples [HERE](http://sierra-library.github.io/)

+To template your pages use EJS which you can find resources for [HERE](https://scotch.io/tutorials/use-ejs-to-template-your-node-application).
+This allows you to seperate your files into multiple parts and reuse them across your site.

 And finally to compile everything down into a friendly package that you can deploy we use Gulp.
 [HERE](https://gulpjs.com/) is their official website and [HERE](https://www.youtube.com/watch?v=1rw9MfIleEg) is a video tutorial to get you started.

 ### File Structure